-A driver is on Ls for a year, then must hold Ps for two years if they are under 25, or one year if they are over 25.
+A driver is on Ls for six years, then must hold Ps for two years if they are under 25, or one year if they are over 25.

 What are your thoughts on the current licence structure in Australia?
 Tell us what you think in the comments below.

 *All prices, rules and and speed limit information correct as of May 2021.